Graph $p$-Laplacian eigenpairs as saddle points of a family of spectral energy functions: Introduction

-If the computed $\tilde{f_k}\not\in L$, the authors show that $(\tilde{f}_k,\tilde{\eigenval}_k)$ is a $p$-Laplacian eigenpair and that, assuming local differentiability of the map $\displaystyle{g\rightarrow \localmax_{\tilde{f}\in\Span\{g,L\}}\rayl_p(\tilde{f})}$, the eigenfunction $\tilde{f}_k$ has local minmax index of order $k-1$.
-Here the local minmax index is the number of local strictly decreasing directions of the $p$-Rayleigh quotient.
-However, there is no theoretical evidence for the existence of a sequence satisfying such properties.
-Indeed, with the exception of the smallest and largest variational ones, the $p$-eigenvalues may not be local maxima of the $p$-Rayleigh quotient on the linear subspace spanned by the corresponding eigenfunction and some other eigenfunctions corresponding to smaller eigenvalues.
 The situation improves when looking for extremal eigenpairs.
-Indeed, for the nonlinear power method and the gradient flow scheme proposed in \cite{hein2010inverse} and~\cite{Bungert4} to compute the extremal eigenpairs, it is possible to prove convergence.
-However, no a-priori information is available about the position in the spectrum of the approximated eigenpair.
-In addition none of these methods is suited to compute a full sequence of eigenpairs.
+In fact, for the nonlinear power method and the gradient flow scheme proposed in \cite{hein2010inverse, Bozorgnia_first_p-Lap_eigen, Bungert4, BUNGERTgradient_flows_power_method} to compute the extremal eigenpairs, it is possible to prove convergence.
+However, for eigenpairs that are not ground states (i.e., lowest value/points of the $p$-Rayleigh quotient), no a-priori information is available about the position in the spectrum of the approximated eigenpair.
+In addition, none of these methods is suited to compute a full sequence of eigenpairs.

 In this work, we try to address some of the above-mentioned fundamental tasks by providing new insights and results on the $p$-Laplacian eigenvalue problem on graphs.
 These results lead naturally to an original numerical scheme that overcomes some of the limitations identified above.
 The foundation of our work is a novel re-interpretation of the graph $p$-Laplacian eigenvalue problem as a constrained linear weighted Laplacian eigenproblem.
-The consequences of this reformulation are manifold.
-First, it becomes possible to assign a linear index to every $p$-Laplacian eigenvalue $\eigenval$ by simply assigning to it the corresponding index of the associated linear eigenvalue problem.
-Second, we are able to prove that, for any eigenpair $(\eigenval,\eigenfunction)$, the linear index of $\eigenval$ matches the Morse index of the $p$-Rayleigh quotient functional in $f$, providing thus additional information about the behaviour of the $p$-Rayleigh quotient in a neighborhood of $f$.
+The consequences of this reformulation are manyfold.
+First, it becomes possible to naturally assign a linear index to every $p$-Laplacian eigenvalue $\eigenval$ by simply assigning to it the corresponding index of the associated linear eigenvalue problem.
+Second, we are able to prove that, for any eigenpair $(\eigenval,\eigenfunction)$, this linear index of $\eigenval$ matches the Morse index of the $p$-Rayleigh quotient functional in $f$, thus providing additional information about the behaviour of the $p$-Rayleigh quotient in a neighborhood of $f$.